-- Populate the ‘as a Webhook’ box that appears with the WebHook details that can be found in your Capsule integration Settings ( Settings Integrations Wufoo)
+- Populate the ‘as a Webhook’ box that appears with the WebHook details that can be found in your Capsule integration Settings (Account Settings Integrations Wufoo)

 - Finally, tick the box labeled Include Field and Form Structures with Entry Data and click Save.

 Capsule will listen for Wufoo submissions and automatically create a contact by matching the following Wufoo fields:

 - The name field in a Wufoo form is stored as the contact’s name in Capsule.
 You have to use the ‘Fancy Pants’ name field for this to work.

 - If you also want to store the organization’s name, add a “Text” field labeled